baskerville/plato/doc/HOOKS.md

 // Add a document to the DB. `info` is the camel cased JSON version
 // of the `Info` structure defined in `src/metadata.rs`.
 {"type": "addDocument", "info": OBJECT}
-// Remove a document from the DB. `path` is relative to `library-path`.
-{"type": "removeDocument", "path": STRING}
 // Enable or disable the WiFi.
 {"type": "setWifi", "enable": BOOL}
 ```